Role of the EOR

 - Establishing a system for signing and submitting timesheets to the Fiscal Employer Agent (F/EA) on a timely basis.

 When a Person/EOR selects Services where the person using them is allowed to select, hire, fire, and train their particular caregiver(s).
 More Services, they must also choose a Services Facilitator (A Medicaid-enrolled provider who supports eligible people, and sometimes their families, in properly using consumer-directed services.
 More) for the Consumer-Directed Model of Service Delivery.
 When choosing CD services, as the employer, the EOR incurs all responsibilities of an employer.
 It is important that the EOR understand all that is required of an employer.

 The EOR must enroll with the F/EA before services can begin.
 The EOR selects, interviews, and hires the attendant(s).
-The attendant must fully complete an application for the individual’s respective F/EA and the packet must be successfully processed before the attendant can begin work.
+The attendant must fully complete an application for the person’s respective F/EA and the packet must be successfully processed before the attendant can begin work.
 IMPORTANT: The attendant will not be paid for services provided until all information is received and processed by the F/EA and a service authorization has been approved.